 Jay also handles all types of tax planning and tax controversy matters, including developing strategies for corporate acquisitions, dispositions, joint ventures, reorganizations and restructurings.

 Jay has significant experience in the area of state income, sales and property tax law (particularly Missouri and Kansas law).
 He has, on a number of occasions, represented clients involved in tax disputes with the Missouri and Kansas Departments of Revenue.
 Jay has significant experience in representing telecommunications businesses with respect to state and local tax matters.

-Jay currently serves as a vice-chair of the State and Local Tax Committee of the American Bar Association's Tax Section.
-Jay is also a member of a special task force of the Tax Section of the American Bar Association that is drafting model legislation (referred to as the Model Transaction Tax Overpayment Act), the purpose of which is to protect retailers from consumer suits alleging that retailers have over collected state and local transaction taxes.
+Jay currently serves as a member of the Executive Committee of the State and Local Tax Committee of the American Bar Association's Tax Section.
+Jay is also a member of a special task force of the Tax Section of the American Bar Association that drafted model legislation (referred to as the Model Transaction Tax Overpayment Act), the purpose of which is to protect retailers from consumer suits alleging that retailers have overcollected state and local transaction taxes.

 Tax Planning - Has served as lead tax counsel in numerous taxable and tax-free acquisitions, dispositions and reorganizations involving public and large private companies.
 Has significant experience in structuring tax-free like-kind exchanges.
 Has structured numerous tax-advantaged partnership and joint venture arrangements.